KalmeMarq/Run-Visualg/README.md

 # Run-Visualg

-run "node.exe runArg.js" or "node.exe runArg.js -keep" if you want to keep the output file. run "node runArg.js" or "node runArg.js -keep" if you want to keep the output file.
+run "node.exe runAlg.js" or "node.exe runAlg.js -keep" if you want to keep the output file. run "node runAlg.js" or "node runAlg.js -keep" if you want to keep the output file.

+Use -norun if you don't want to run in the cmd

 Known features missing
   - aleatorio